cepittet/heating_zebrafish/README.md

 - 37°C heatshock
 - 39°C heatshock
 ## Plots
+- Barplot of the total severity rating, for each condition and line
-- Barplot of the average severity rating, for each condition and line
+- Barplot of the mean severity rating, for each condition and line
 - Lineplots of the average severity rating by segment, for each condition and line